chinmayarvind23/AIvaluate/docs/weekly logs/Dashboards/cycle18-dashboard.md

 ![Screenshot_2024-07-15_at_10 12 28_PM](https://github.com/user-attachments/assets/58e4d2d6-1f59-4d4e-adad-dd06de50361c)

-The report for the frontend testing will be added in the next cycle as we are still working on getting it fully up and running.
+The frontend testing is in progress and the report for it will be added as soon as possible.